San Antonio Observer: History

 The San Antonio Observer was founded in 1995 by Hussan Ali, father of Wassem Ali, in San Antonio.
 Leadership of the newspaper was given to Wassem Ali in 2011, Hussan Ali later died in 2018.
 Wassem Ali said the newspaper is weekly and its goal is to deliver "news from a Black perspective".
 The newspaper's coverage is local, it reports on various topics ranging from local politics and popular culture.
 It is the only black-owned newspaper in San Antonio and reportedly the largest Black-owned publication in South Texas.
 The newspaper is sold free of charge at newsstands and has a website, which is said to have significantly increased the publication's popularity, especially in East Texas.
 Wassem Ali said his wife, Stephanie Zarriello, works as the newspaper's editor and publisher.
 Historian Mario Salas also writes for the newspaper, he called it “the voice of the Black community” in an interview with KSAT-TV.
 Radio show host Doug Heath wrote for the newspaper till his death in 2022.

 The San Antonio Observer typically covers topics related to San Antonio's Black community and sometimes publishes satirical articles.
-Wassem Ali said the newspaper reported on voting rights, social justice and public safety, he described it as a "controversial" publication that is seen differently compared to other outlets.
-The newspaper's journalism was criticized by the San Antonio Current in 2007, which claimed its reporting was biased and contained conflicts of interest.
-It also accused Wassem Ali of being unfamiliar with fact-checking and journalistic ethics.
+Wassem Ali said the newspaper reports on voting rights, social justice and public safety, he described it as a "controversial" publication that is seen differently compared to other outlets.
+The newspaper's journalism was criticized by the San Antonio Current in 2007, claiming its reporting was biased and sometimes contained conflicts of interest with its subjects.
+It also criticized Wassem Ali, claiming he is unfamiliar with fact-checking and journalistic ethics.

-The San Antonio Observer's headquarters are located inside the garage of Wassem Ali's house, the garage was the founding site of the newspaper.
+The headquarters of San Antonio Observer are located in the garage of Wassem Ali's residence, the garage was the founding site of the newspaper.
 As of 2024, its walls are covered with the newspaper's most offensive covers.
-The newspaper is known in the city for publishing inappropriate illustrations of people in its covers, Waseem Ali said his father wanted San Antonio Observer to mimic the style of New York Post and create attention grabbing illustrations.
+The newspaper is known in the city for publishing inappropriate illustrations of people in its covers, Waseem Ali said his father wanted San Antonio Observer to mimic the style of the New York Post and create attention grabbing illustrations.
 According to the San Antonio Observer's ad, it sells more than 10,000 newspapers every Wednesday at 62 locations, and has a weekly readership of approximately 25,000 people.